The information provided here includes:

 - Space and availability on the train, i.e. designated space with restraints.

-The following railway stations have steps and are not accessible by mobility scooter or wheelchair:
+The following railway stations have steps and are not accessible by wheelchair and mobility devices:

 - Awarua Street